f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 ---------------------------

 In Lab #1 we created an origin pool that was accessible via the Public Internet.
-This lab exercise will create an origin pool that will provide internal resources discovered with local DNS by the CE node that is deployed in our lab AWS environment.
+This lab exercise will create an origin pool that is also accessible via the Public Internet; in this case the application is local to the deployed
+CE node in the public cloud.
+The only way the application can be accessed is vi the RE nodes of Distributed Cloud.

-We will first create an Origin Pool that refers to the "Private Endpoint" site in our lab environment.
+First, you will create an Origin Pool that refers to the "Private Endpoint" site in our lab environment.

 +------------------------------------------------------------------------------------------------------------+
 || 1.
 Start in F5 Distributed Cloud Console and switch back to the **Multi-Cloud App Connect** context.      |